Lucky44x/LuckyGUI/README.md

 ```
 setName(String name)
 ```
-- Sets the name of the de.lucky44.gui.GUI
+- Sets the name of the GUI

 ```
 construct()
 ```
-- Has to be called to apply changes to the name and the size of the de.lucky44.gui.GUI
+- Has to be called to apply changes to the name and the size of the GUI

 ```
 fill(ItemStack item)
 ```
-- Fills the entire de.lucky44.gui.GUI with the given Item
+- Fills the entire GUI with the given Item

 ```
 set(ItemStack item, int slot)